H1dr0n/movie-theater-management/README.md

 ---

 This is my university project of semester L1T2.
 The project was very exciting for me as a beginner and I enjoyed every millisecond of it.
 There are still some minor bugs while deleting and then browsing the movies.
-Hopefully someday I'll fix 😊.
+Hopefully someday I'll fix it 😊.